-Author: Catriona Wootton, Dermatologist, UK, 2017.
-DermNet NZ Editor in Chief: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+Author: Catriona Wootton, Dermatologist, Nottingham University Hospitals NHS Trust, Nottingham, UK, 2017.
+DermNet NZ Editor in Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+Copy edited by Maria McGivern/Gus Mitchell.
 December 2017.

-Rickettsia are small, obligate intracellular, Gram negative bacteria that spend part of their life cycle in an arthropod host (tick, flea, body louse or mite).
+Rickettsia are small, obligate intracellular, Gram-negative bacteria that spend part of their life cycle in an arthropod host (eg, a tick, flea, body louse, or mite).
 Humans are infected with the rickettsial organism either via a bite or contact with faeces from an infected arthropod.
 The disease that develops depends upon the specific bacterium transmitted.
-Many different bacterial species are classified within the rickettsial group and a variety of different clinical manifestations are seen which vary greatly in terms of severity.
+There are many different bacterial species classified within the rickettsial group and diverse clinical manifestations are seen that vary greatly in terms of severity.
 The majority of rickettsial diseases result in a rash and some will also result in a cutaneous eschar, aiding diagnosis.

 Spotted fever group rickettsial disease, or the rickettsial spotted fevers, include:

-As the rickettsial diseases are transmitted via arthropods, humans at risk of infection are those who come into contact with the specific arthropod vectors.
-The rickettsial spotted fevers are transmitted by ticks, mites and fleas, depending on the species.
+As the rickettsial diseases are transmitted via arthropods, individuals at risk of infection are those who come into contact with the specific arthropod vectors.
+The rickettsial spotted fevers are transmitted by ticks, mites, and fleas, depending on the species.

 Some of the most common rickettsial spotted fevers are listed below but many others exist.
-There are at least 14 species transmitted by ticks, 1 by mites and 1 by fleas.
+There are at least 14 species transmitted by ticks, one by mites and one by fleas.

 The classical triad of symptoms in all rickettsial diseases is: